 Research shows that you will recover faster if you do the things explained in this booklet.
 There are instructions about eating and drinking, physical activity, and controlling your pain.
-These things will help you to feel better faster and to go home safer and sooner.
+These things will help you to feel better faster and safely go home sooner.